-Storing Test Results
+Storing and Viewing Test Results

 At any time during a test you may store the readings in one of the 1 memory positions.
-Press "||" and hold for 2 seconds or more.
+Press "HOLD" button for 2 seconds or more to store a reading.
+The memory location will be displayed briefly after the two beeps.